Hopf Invariants for sectional category with applications to topological robotics: Introduction

 The sectional category of a fibration is the least number of open sets needed to cover the base, on each of which the fibration admits a continuous local section.
 This concept, originally studied by A.\ S.\ Schwarz \cite{Schwarz} under the name \emph{genus}, has found applications in diverse areas.
 Notable special cases include the Lusternik--Schnirelmann category (for which the standard reference has become the monograph \cite{CLOT} by Cornea, Lupton, Oprea and Tanr\'e) and Farber's topological complexity \cite{Far}, both of which are homotopy invariants of spaces which arise as the sectional category of associated path fibrations.
 The LS-category is classical and related to critical point theory, while topological complexity was conceived in the early part of the twenty-first century as part of a topological approach to the motion planning problem in Robotics.
 Further details and definitions will be given in Section \ref{secat} below.
 We remark that in the modern literature it is common to normalise these invariants so that the sectional category of a fibration with section is zero, a convention which we will adopt in this paper.

 Most of the existing estimates for sectional category are cohomological in nature and are based on obstruction theory.
 The objective of the current paper is to produce more refined estimates using methods from unstable homotopy theory.
 There is an extensive literature on the application of generalized Hopf invariants to LS-category, originating with Berstein and Hilton \cite{B-H} and including spectacular applications by Iwase \cite{Iwase}, Stanley \cite{Stanley}, Strom \cite{Strom} and others (a nice summary can be found in Chapter 6 of \cite{CLOT}).
 Building on and generalizing the work of these authors, we develop a theory of generalized Hopf invariants in the setting of sectional category.
-We then apply our theory to give new computations of topological complexity which we believe would not be possible using obstruction-theoretic arguments.
+In very crude terms, Hopf invariants are homotopy classes which arise as obstructions for the sectional category of a map to increase by one upon adjunction of a cone on the base space.
+Although the explicit definition is based on general principles, the actual evaluation of such obstructions is a major problem in homotopy theory.
+A novel point in this paper is the development of an algebro-combinatorial method that allows us to get a reasonably sharp homological control of some of these obstructions.
+In fact, in many cases, Hopf invariants are carried by bottom cells, thus their evaluation can effectively be done in homological terms.
+The general idea is explained in Subsection~\ref{HopfProducts}, and full details supporting the theory are developed in Section~\ref{secsiete}.
+In particular, the method allows us to perform many new computations of topological complexity which we believe would not be possible using classic obstruction-theoretic arguments.

 Our first application is to the computation of the topological complexity of two-cell complexes $X=S^p\cup_\alpha e^{q+1}$.
 The LS-category of such a space $X$ is determined by the Berstein--Hilton--Hopf invariant